bharathraj-v/artsy-ai/readme.md

-### AI Art Platform built using Next.js and Django### AI Art Platform built using Next.js and Django
+### AI Art Platform built using Next.js and Django